Results Fortifications and ramparts to visit Algiers

 After many years, the citadel partially reopened to the public in November 2020.
 In 2021 and 2022, several projects were handed over, including the dey's mosque, the powder magazine, Dar El-Baroud, the mausoleum of Sidi Abderrahmane Thaâlibi and historic buildings.

 Other projects to restore historic buildings are currently underway, with work scheduled for completion by the end of 2024, including the reopening of the Palais des Beys and the Palais du Dey.
-Other palaces in the Casbah should also be renovated in the coming years.
-The process is a long one, made all the more difficult by the fact that the protected zone comprises 1,816 buildings, 80% of which are privately owned, 35% by unknown owners.
+Other palaces in the Casbah are also scheduled for renovation in the coming years.

 Did you know?
 This review was written by our professional authors.